A frequent question Total Green Recycling gets asked is “What happens to all those materials recovered from recycled electronics?”

 We recover gold, silver, platinum, palladium along with copper from printed circuit boards found in electronics.

 We cooperate with Japanese smelters such as the Mitsubishi smelter to recover these metals directly from circuit boards we send to them.
 They use a zero-waste process using the resin and plastic as a fuel source, capturing all emissions and using bottom ash as a construction product.
 The smelter also produces acid from the captured fumes which then can be used to manufacture goods such as lead-acid batteries.

-The metals recovered from circuit boards in Japan were going to be used to make medals for the 2020 Olympics (now delayed due to COVID).
+Metals recovered from circuit boards in Japan were used to make medals for the 2020 Olympics.
 They can also be used to make new electronics or jewellery.

 Non-leaded and leaded glass

 You can learn the difference between leaded and non-leaded glass in our previous article.